sureshkumar-madala/MachineLearningMastery/README.md

 *
 The example below compares Logistic Regression and Linear Discriminant Analysis to each other on the Pima Indians onset of diabetes dataset.

+## Day 11 - Machine Learning Mastery:

+**Improve Accuracy with Algorithm Tuning**

+Once you have found one or two algorithms that perform well on your dataset, you may want to improve the performance of those models.

+One way to increase the performance of an algorithm is to tune its parameters to your specific dataset.

+The scikit-learn library provides two ways to search for combinations of parameters for a machine learning algorithm.
+Your goal in today’s lesson is to practice each.

+* Tune the parameters of an algorithm using a grid search that you specify.
+* Tune the parameters of an algorithm using a random search.

+The snippet below uses is an example of using a grid search for the Ridge Regression algorithm on the Pima Indians onset of diabetes dataset.

+## Day 12 - Machine Learning Mastery: